 Q-9.
 What is redirection?

 Q-10.
-What command will you use to search all the “*.tar” files in your Home directory and delete all of them at one go?
+What command will you use to search all the “*.tar” files in your Home directory and delete all of them in one go?

-We need to use find command with rm command to delete all “*.tar” files as:
+We need to use the find command with the rm command to delete all “*.tar” files as:

 # find /home/ -name '*. tar' | xargs rm –rf

 You are halfway through the must-know Linux interview questions.
 There are 10 more questions that are even more helpful.
 So, stay tuned.

 </usr/local> hierarchy is for use by the system administrator when installing software locally.
 It becomes safe from being overwritten when the system software is updated.
 It is useful for programs and data that are shareable amongst a group of hosts.